 (Table F-8; Figure F-10).
-The differences among the modeled population levels for rainbow trout reflect the estimated levels of annual recruitment based on the empirically derived flowdependent regressions in the model that predict that annual recruitment of rainbow trout will increase as a function of greater annual volumes, reduced daily variation in flow between May and August, the occurrence of spring HFEs, and implementation of management actions (i.e., TMFs) that would decrease annual survival of YOY trout (see "Recruitment" in Section F.3.1.1) in high-recruitment years.
-Table 4.1-1 identifies the experimental elements included in the various long-term strategies, and Appendix E of this EIS describes the number and duration of HFEs that would be expected under the various long-term strategies.
+The differences among the modeled population levels for rainbow trout reflect the estimated levels of annual recruitment based on the empirically derived flow-dependent regressions in the model that predict that annual recruitment of rainbow trout will increase as a function of greater annual volumes, reduced daily variation in flow between May and August, the occurrence of spring HFEs, and implementation of management actions (i.e., TMFs) that would decrease annual survival of YOY trout (see "Recruitment" in Section F.3.1.1) in high-recruitment years.
+Table 4.1-1 identifies the experimental elements included in the various long-term strategies, and Appendix E of the DEIS describes the number and duration of HFEs that would be expected under the various long-term strategies.

-Although there is a considerable amount of overlap in the ranges of the estimates for some long-term strategies, the overall modeled average rainbow trout abundance in the Glen Canyon reach was greatest under long-term strategies C2, C4, and D3, and Alternatives F and G. With the exception of Alternative G, all of these long-term strategies implement spring HFEs and would have steadier flows (at least for the May-August portion of the year) than Alternative A and would not include implementation of TMFs.
-Although Alternative G would include implementation of TMFs, the annual production of trout would be expected to be very high due to a high proportion of years with HFEs and the steady pattern of flows that would be
+Although there is a considerable amount of overlap in the ranges of the estimates for some long-term strategies, the overall modeled average rainbow trout abundance in the Glen Canyon reach was greatest under long-term strategies C2, C4, D3, F, and G. With the exception of long-term strategy G, all of these long-term strategies implement spring HFEs and would have steadier flows (at least for the May-August portion of the year) than Alternative A and would not include implementation of TMFs.
+Although Alternative G would include implementation of TMFs, the annual production of trout would be expected to be very high due to a high proportion